CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Limitations

 \section{Limitations}

 While \ours demonstrates the potential to overcome critical challenges in acquiring instruction-code pairs data, it is important to acknowledge certain limitations:

 \paragraph{Dependence on Backbone Model.} As a model-based approach, the quality of data synthesized by \ours is to some extent constrained by the capabilities and biases of the backbone LLMs.
-While we demonstrate that the pipeline can be effectively adapted to smaller models, using stronger models is still recommended to obtain higher-quality NL queries and code solutions.
+While we demonstrate that the pipeline can be effectively adapted to smaller models, stronger backbones generally yield higher-quality NL queries and code solutions, though our analysis suggests this effect also depends on the student model.

 \paragraph{Throughput Constraints.} Compared to prior prompting-based methods, \ours introduces additional computational overhead due to multi-turn agent interactions and cross-language compilation, resulting in slower data generation throughput.